Aameer/aameer.github.io/_posts/2016-03-12-cloud-computing-101.markdown

 if everything went fine you should see your instance getting up which you can check from ec2 console too , It will copy the original file (for now assumed to be mp4) to ec2 and then burn the watermark text at desiered position with hls (adaptive streaming enabled) and then save it back on s3 and give us the link for final master index file.
 After the transcoding is done it will close the instance and save the logs on s3 for future refrence it will also save the time it took for different transcode versions to complete.

-Files with code are as under
+Code Files which you will need:

 ###aws_credentials.sh: